benika-byte/pizza-sales-analysis/README.md

 operations accordingly.
 Overall, this Power BI project provides a data-driven approach to managing a pizza business.
 It transforms raw sales data into meaningful insights that help improve efficiency and profitability.
-Whether you are a small pizza shop or a large chain, this report can be a valuable tool to optimize your sales strategy